 Nationwide, the restaurant industry took advantage of these findings.
-The Vegetarian Resource Group stated that when the group formed in 1993, there were only 55 vegan restaurants.
+The Vegetarian Resource Group stated that when the group was formed in 1993, there were only 55 vegan restaurants.
 Now, there are over 970 completely vegan restaurants.
 Not including the thousands of restaurants where you can find vegetarian/vegan options.
 Even more interesting, the rise in veganism has given birth to industries such as vegan meal kits that we’ve reviewed.

 This group also conducted a poll that studied the estimated 254 million adults in the U.S. and about 50.8 million of them claim to eat vegan at least some of the time.
 While ten million adults follow a vegan diet all the time.

 Within the last decade, the traditional diet of meat and potatoes has seemingly been ditched in America.
 People are wanting healthier food, which naturally pushes them towards becoming a vegetarian or vegan.

 The more people that adopt a vega diet, the more vegan-friendly activities we are seeing popping up in different cities as well.

 These are some of the things WalletHub included in their recent survey to find the overall top 100 best vegan cities in America.
 They also included things like:

 Listed below are the top 10 American cities overall.
 I have also included some top-rated vegan-friendly places and events in each city.